* This is the Professional Version. *

 Hypnotics should be used cautiously in patients with pulmonary insufficiency.
 In the elderly, any hypnotic, even in small doses, can cause restlessness, excitement, or exacerbation of delirium and dementia.
 Rarely, hypnotics can cause complex sleep-related behaviors, such as sleepwalking and even sleep driving; use of higher-than-recommended doses and concurrent consumption of alcoholic beverages may increase risk of such behaviors.
 Rarely, severe allergic reactions occur.

-Prolonged use is typically discouraged because tolerance can develop (see Chronic effects) and because abrupt discontinuation can cause rebound insomnia or even anxiety, tremor, and seizures.
+Prolonged use is typically discouraged because tolerance can develop (see Anxiolytics and Sedatives) and because abrupt discontinuation can cause rebound insomnia or even anxiety, tremor, and seizures.
 These effects are more common with benzodiazepines (particularly triazolam) and less common with nonbenzodiazepines.
 Difficulties can be minimized by using the lowest effective dose for brief periods and by tapering the dose before stopping the drug (see also Withdrawal and detoxification).
 Nevertheless, many patients with chronic insomnia require long-term treatment with hypnotics; such treatment should not be withheld because chronic sleeplessness by itself can disrupt emotional and physical well-being.

 Many drugs not specifically indicated for insomnia are used to induce and maintain sleep.